juleshansen/oop/individual/individual.md

 Design three other classes `Translation`, `Scaling` and `Rotation` that implement these respective mathematical operations.

 Each would be constructed by taking one input shape, and transforming it according to given parameters.
-For instance, for `Translation`, use two values `xshirt` and `yshift` indicating the vector for translating.
+For instance, for `Translation`, use two values `xshift` and `yshift` indicating the vector for translating.

 Add those classes to your scripting language and have fun creating art of your own !